Does the word “organization” make you sweat? Do you find yourself often looking through stacks of research for a particular record or photo?

 Following these tips from professional genealogists won’t solve your organization problems overnight, but they can give you a small way to work toward accomplishing organized genealogy.

-- Come up with a naming scheme for digitized photos and records, too.
-For example, LASTNAME-FIRSTNAME-DAY-MONTH-YEAR-RECORDTYPE.
+Come up with a naming scheme for digitized photos and records, too.

-- Take a few minutes every time to file or recycle papers and neaten your desk (or the dining room table) as you wind up a research session.
+Take a few minutes to file or recycle papers and neaten your desk (or the dining room table) as you wind up a research session.
 You’ll be able to pick up next time with fewer distractions.

 But no matter how many bins, drawers and shelves you have, it’s your research practices—not the boxes and binders—that’ll keep you organized.